tencentyun/intlcloud-documents/yehe_doc/网络/共享带宽包/购买指南/计费概述_intl_en.md

 </tr>
 </tbody></table>

-### Fee calculation
+### Billing example
-For example, you use BWP for 20 valid days in June (including 30 days of the billed month), and sort the collected top 5 daily peaks in the month in descending order: 100 MB, 95 MB, 90 MB, 85 MB and 80 MB sequentially.
+Assume you use BWP in June, where there are 30 billable days.
+Of those days, there are 20 days with active usage.
+These 20 days are sorted in descending order in accordance to the daily peak usage and the top 5 are 100 MB, 95 MB, 90 MB, 85 MB and 80 MB.

 Monthly peak =（100 + 95 + 90 + 85 + 80) / 5 = 90 MB
 BWP fee = 90 × 20 × 16.97 / 30 = 1,018.2 USD
-The final fee is 1,018.2 USD, payable in early July.
+The final fee for June is 1,018.2 USD, payable in early July.

 ## Billing by monthly-95th-percentile
 >Monthly 95th percentile billing is currently only available to customers with monthly consumption greater than 15,000 USD.
 For details, please contact your sales rep or [submit a ticket](https://console.cloud.tencent.com/workorder/category).

-### Billing example
+### Billing formula
 **BWP fee** = BWP monthly peak x Number of valid days x Unit price/Number of days of the billed month.
 - **Monthly peak**: Every five minutes, the highest BWP bandwidth value per minute is collected.
 When the billed month is over, the collected values are sorted from high to low.
 After the top 5% values are eliminated, the highest value is used as the monthly peak.
 For example, you use BWP for 14 days in June.
 As one sample point is generated every 5 minutes, 288 (60 min × 24/5 min) sample points are generated every day, and 4032 (14 days × 288 sample points/day) sample points are generated in 14 days.
 The bandwidth values of the 4032 sample points are sorted in descending order, the top 5% of the sample points (4032 sample points × 0.05 = 201.6 statistical points) are removed, and the bandwidth value of the 202nd sample point is taken as the monthly 95th percentile of peak bandwidth.